NacomiTagiera/First-React-TS-app/README.md

 # My First React app

 This is the very first React app I have ever created!
-I would like to point out that this was my **first programming assignment** during my summer internship at [NeuroSYS](https://neurosys.com/blog/telemetric-system) in 2022.
+It's worth mentioning that this was my **first programming assignment** during my summer internship at [NeuroSYS](https://neurosys.com/blog/telemetric-system) in 2022.
 Although the app may not appear impressive at first glance, I gained valuable experience with React, TypeScript, and Material UI by creating it.

 ## Available Scripts